jmalicki/github-pr-polyglot-line-counts/README.md

 ## How It Works

 The extension:
 1. Detects when you're viewing a GitHub pull request
-2. Analyzes the diff view to extract file changes
+2. Fetches file data from GitHub API
-3. Identifies the programming language from file extensions
+3. Groups changes by programming language
-4. Calculates line counts (added/removed) per language
-5. Displays a summary table in the PR interface
+4. Displays a summary table in the PR interface

-## Supported Languages

-The extension detects 40+ programming languages including:
+Supports 40+ programming languages via file extension mapping.
-- **Web**: JavaScript, TypeScript, HTML, CSS, Vue, React (JSX/TSX)
-- **Backend**: Python, Ruby, PHP, Java, Go, Rust, C/C++, C#
-- **Data**: JSON, YAML, SQL, XML
-- **Markup**: Markdown, reStructuredText
-- And many more!

 ## Privacy

-This extension:
 - ✅ Only runs on GitHub.com
-- ✅ Analyzes data locally in your browser
+- ✅ Uses GitHub's public API
-- ✅ Does not collect or transmit any data
+- ✅ No data collection or tracking
-- ✅ Does not require authentication
-- ✅ Open source for transparency
+- ✅ Open source

 ## Documentation